jdherman/awr-hbv-benchmark/README.md

 2. Move the executable and data file into the main directory: `mv hbv WIL.in ..`

-3. Compile the Java files (repeat for all Java files) `javac -classpath MOEAFramework-<VERSION>-Executable.jar:.
+3. Compile the Java files (repeat for all Java files) (Before you compile `ExampleJobFactory.java`, you may want to read through the file and see if you want to modify any parts of the setup.)

+`javac -classpath MOEAFramework-<VERSION>-Executable.jar:.
 HBVProblem.java`

-Before you compile ExampleJobFactory.java, you may want to read through the file and see if you want to modify any parts of the setup.

 4. Generate MOEA parameters: `./generateSampling.sh`